Visit to Malta´s cathedral

 Walking through Varetta streets

-We ended the day walking thrugh Valetta streets , seeing the Maltese atmsphere and we als visited Barrakka gardens where we wnjoyed the iews of the habour as wellas we had an stunnning iew of the Three Cities.
-From.this point we vould appreciate the connection of Varetta with the sea abd it also offered a moment to reflect on what we had learnt in our first day of the course abd which would be our expectations.
+We ended the day walking thrugh Valetta streets , seeing the Maltese atmsphere and we als visited Barrakka Gardens where we wnjoyed the iews of the habour as wellas we had an stunnning iew of the Three Cities.
+From.this point we vould appreciate the connection of Varetta with the sea abd it also offered a moment to reflect on what we had learnt in our first day of the course and which would be our expectations.

 Exploring AI Agents and Educational Applications